karsanU/course-website/README.md

 # courseWebsite
-Website is buit on HTML, CSS, JavaScript and Flask.
+The website displays contents for a web development course.
+It allows the students and instructor to register and log in.
+In the site, the professor can assign grades for students, modify grades and view feedback from thier students.
+Students can request a remark for a grade they received and send feedback to their instructor.

 #  prereqsites
-flask
-sqlalchamy

-# functionality
-The website displays contents for web developemnt course at UofT.
-It allows the students and instructor to register and login.
+Flask
+SQLAlchemy
+SQLite